Why Drowsy Driving is Dangerous

 Falling asleep at the wheel is obviously very dangerous, but in reality, being drowsy at the wheel, even if you don’t doze off, still poses some serious risks.

-According to the Centers for Disease Control and Prevention (CDC), drowsiness can:
+According to the Centers for Disease Control and Prevention (CDC), drowsiness behind the wheel can:

 - Make drivers less attentive